Obihiro's Ainu Restaurant "Ponchise" Relocates from Kita no Yatai: A Hub for Popular Flavors, Diverse Menus, Lunches, and Events|Domingo

 Maya Nakamura Deer Woman / Editor Maya Nakamura

-Born in Miyagi Prefecture.
+Originally from Miyagi Prefecture.
 She transitioned from being an editor for a gourmet media outlet to a hunter.
-Known by the nickname "Shikajo Mayamon" (Deer Woman Mayamon).
-With the motto of savoring life deliciously, she handles the entire process from hunting deer to butchering the meat.
-She is also active as a freelance editor, working on logo and brochure design, writing, and event planning and management.
+Known by the nickname "Shika-onna Mayamon" (Deer Woman Mayamon), her motto is to savor life respectfully.
+She handles the entire process from hunting deer to butchering the meat.
+She is also active as a freelance editor, working on logo and pamphlet design, writing, and event planning and management.

 1. Home